Raijeee/SleepSync/README.md

         password: True
 ```
 This piece of code shows the actual text fields the user can input with their keyboard.
 In this case, I am using an "MDTextFieldRound" which means it is a rounded text field for visual purposes.
 All definitions, position, size, icon, and hint text are defined through obvious variables.

+The biggest challenge I faced in creating a text field is connecting the python logic with the inputs from KivyMD.
+With the help of my teacher and the countless resources from the internet (cited below) I was able to use IDs to identify the different text boxes and create an input that python can read.

 ### MDRaisedButton